- Maintains GRASS Addons extensions in local GRASS installation.

 or an archive file from the TAR family (e.g., .tar.gz

 The file can be on disk (specified with a path), or on the web (specified by

 Online repositories: GitHub, GitLab and Bitbucket

 For well known general hosting services, namely GitHub, GitLab and Bitbucket,

-supports the download of a repository as a ZIP file.
+supports the download of a repository.

 Here the user only needs to provide a base URL to the repository web page